gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 A detailed study of the predictive power of GR needs to address the proof of existence and uniqueness of its solutions.
 Of course, a natural step is to attempt to formulation of a well-defined Cauchy problem for Einstein's equations.
 However, this has proven to be difficult.
 And, even if we're eventually successful, our results would still be restricted to the subspace of foliatable solutions only.

 An important tool in this endevor is the use of the harmonic gauge condition.
 In this gauge, Einstein's equations assume the form of quasi-linear hyperbolic PDEs (wave equations).
-The Cauchy-Kowalesvski (CK) theorem then applies, and we can at least guarantee the *local* existence and uniqueness.
+The Cauchy-Kowalesvski theorem then applies, and we can at least guarantee the *local* existence and uniqueness.

 On the other hand, the *global* proof of existence and uniqueness of solutions is still an open problem.
 The theorems of existence of spacetime singularities, and the possible existence of Cauchy horizons, are especially crippling in this regard.
 The weak and strong cosmic censorship conjecture were formulated in an attempt to mitigate this situation by restoring GR's determinism for asymptotic observers.
 Nevertheless, very recently, evidence against these censorship conjectures started piling up.